viodotcom/vio-app-assignment/README.md

-# FindHotel Mobile Engineer Assignment
+# Vio.com Mobile Engineer Assignment

-🎉 Thanks for applying for the Mobile Engineer position at FindHotel.
+🎉 Thanks for applying for the Mobile Engineer position at Vio.com.

 🚀 Below you will find [how to run](#how-to-run) the React Native App we've bootstrapped for you.